-LINK: Social prescribing
+Social prescribing (LINK)

-Social prescribing has shown positive results in countries such as England, where it is now an integral part of the British NHS.
-It is also gaining ground in several other European countries, including Denmark.
+The concept is internationally recognized and has been implemented in many countries.
+The World Health Organization (WHO) recommends social prescribing as part of the future of primary healthcare.
+Social prescribing has shown positive results in places such as England, where it is now an integrated part of the British healthcare system, the National Health Service (NHS).
+It is also gaining ground in several European countries - including Denmark.

 Publications